Izharullah733/amazon-sentiment-analysis/README.md

 Implement cross-validation to ensure robust model evaluation.

-Add advanced feature engineering, such as n-grams or word embeddings beyond TF-I
+Add advanced feature engineering, such as n-grams or word embeddings beyond TF-IDF